 At most laikis in cities like Athens and Thessaloniki there is a section, usually at the end of the street, that is full of clothing.

-After you pass by the new clothing stands selling pajamas and underwear, you’ll probably encounter mounds of clothing piled on a series of tables.
+Once you pass by the new clothing stands selling pajamas and underwear, you’ll probably encounter mounds of clothing piled on a series of tables.

 This is the most disorganized method of thrifting in Athens, but you will likely get the best deal here.